typings/typings/README.md

 **Important: For existing TSD users, Typings will install from DefinitelyTyped using the `--ambient` flag.
 Regular dependencies are maintained in the [registry](https://github.com/typings/registry).**

-You're possibly wondering what it's like going from using TSD to typings.
-To use typings as you used TSD the migration is not extreme.
+You're possibly wondering what it's like going from using TSD to Typings.
+To use Typings as you used TSD the migration is not extreme.
 Where you previously would have:

 ```
 tsd install react --save